110kc3/Bright-task/README.md

 # Bright-task
 Infrastructure deployment automation script(s) using Terraform on the AWS platform.
 This configuration includes:

-1. An Application Load Balancer (ALB) with a target group and listener. (loadbalancer.tf)
+1. An Application Load Balancer (ALB) with a target group and listener. (load-balancer module)
-2. An EC2 instance running the Apache HTTP server on Ubuntu 22.04 (web-server-vm.tf)
+2. An EC2 instance running the Apache HTTP server on Ubuntu 22.04 (web-server module)

-### This part is not finished
-3. An RDS instance with a MySQL database. (db.tf)
+3. An RDS instance with a MySQL database. (database module)
-I was not sure on how show easily database connection from web-server

-Next step would be to figure it out, propably implementing mysql client in the webserver (updating vm-configuration.tpl - commented code)
+I was not sure on how show easily database connection from web-server Next step would be to figure it out, propably implementing mysql client in the webserver (updating vm-configuration.tpl - commented code)

 4. An Amazon SQS queue for messaging. (sqs.tf)